DIY Journaling Bookmarks (and pencil pocket) free sewing tutorial

 Let’s sew some DIY Bookmarks!
 Last weekend I wanted to make a super-quick gift to make for some young women in our church and this is what I came up with.
 This easy sewing project is jelly roll friendly because it uses 2 1/2’’ strips.
 You can also personalize the pieces with machine embroidery before sewing them together.

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The blog post below contains everything you will need to make the DIY Bookmarks with a pencil pocket and it is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The PDF download for $3 is totally optional.
+The PDF download is inexpensive and optional.

 These were so much fun to make, I can’t even tell you.
 And.
 So.
 Fast.
 I used fold over elastic (FOE) because I love how soft and pretty it is, but you can really use any kind of elastic that you have on hand.